The Grand Indian Route Logo TGRI-logo

 It is a village, where mountains kiss the sky and the land romances with green-tipped valleys.
 Bask in the glory of Kibber village and capture this surreal charm in your camera.

-Once you have enough of rustic charm, head to Kibber wildlife sanctuary to explore the wild glory of this village.
+Once you have enough of rustic charm, head to Kibber Wildlife Sanctuary to explore the wild glory of this village.

 Other than nature’s vista, the houses of Kibber village are also catchment of eyes.
 The village is home to nearly 80 houses, which all are constructed in the same Tibetan style.